-Laura: since we talking about guides, is it possible that
+Laura: since we're talking about

 an incarnation without having a guide to guide

 time period thatís there and then lose contact or

 Kiri: unfortunately there are

 occasions where guides totally are devoid.

 Kiri: because of poor timing or

 something happens that throws the timing all out.

 Laura: because what I thought is the

 maybe we need to go through a self-experience

 of ourselves meaning......

 Kiri: that is....

-Laura: no assistance.
+Laura: there is no assistance.

 Kiri: I apologize for interrupting

 entire lifetime wonít have a guide and

 those things that everybody will experience in one

 Kiri: that life without a guide or

 Laura: so there also is a guide that

 just guides you through a specific period of life?

 Kiri: uh-huh, uh-huh.